72 HOURS IN PORTLAND, mAINE

 DAY ONE | FRIDAY

 Amy and Dan drove into Portland on a crisp and clear Friday afternoon.
 As they eased their way downtown these lifelong Mainers, who call Kennebunk home, started chatting excitedly about the forecast of snow that was going to cover Portland in a playful dusting the next day.
-At the end of Commercial Street, across from Portland’s Working Waterfront, they checked-in to the brand new AC Hotel – a modern marvel with rich European influence and unobstructed views of bright and beautiful Casco Bay.
+At the end of Commercial Street, across from Portland’s Working Waterfront, they checked-in to the AC Hotel – a modern marvel with rich European influence and unobstructed views of bright and beautiful Casco Bay.

 After getting settled, Amy and Dan had built-up quite the appetite.
 They laced-up their boots and left the hotel, carving their way through the historic brick and cobblestone pathways.
 With the entire region collectively raising the bar on culinary excellence there’s no doubt you’ll find something to satisfy any craving while visiting the region.
 Fore Street is loaded with restaurants, bars, and other local favorites where you can grab a bite—like Gritty’s, Maine’s first brew pub opened after prohibition in 1988.
 Mainers like Amy and Dan frequent the establishment for the unique, small-batch ales brewed right on-premise and can’t get enough of the perfected pub fare.